-The penalty for not filing the FBAR is $10,000 minimum per account, per year, and a maximum of up to 100% of the highest balance of the account.
+The penalty for not filing the FBAR is $10,000 minimum per year, and a maximum of up to $100,000 or 50% of the balance of the account at the time of the violation, with a possible prison sentence to boot.
 So it’s very important to file.

 If you haven’t filed FBARs in the past and think you need to, now is a good time to catch up.
 The Department of the Treasury is currently accepting FBAR filings without penalty.
-The statute of limitations never runs out, so you definitely want to get caught up to avoid penalties.
+The statute of limitations never runs out, so you definitely want to get caught up.

 FACTA and Why You Should File Your FBAR

 In 2010 the Foreign Account Tax Compliance Act (FATCA) was passed in the United States.
 This legislation requires foreign financial institutions to report the assets held by U.S. citizens to the United States.
 This means that your foreign bank may be reporting your account to the U.S.

 Because of the FACTA reporting requirement, many foreign banks refuse U.S. citizens who wish to open accounts.
 The banks don’t want to deal with FACTA reporting.

 However, many banks do comply with FACTA reporting, and this makes it easier for the U.S. government to locate citizens who should be filing FBARs.
 For this reason, it’s a good idea to go ahead and file the FBAR if you are required to do so.

 If you would like to hire a tax professional to help you file your FBAR, BNC Tax is here to help.
 Contact us to schedule a consultation to discuss your foreign financial accounts and FBAR reporting requirements.

 More Tax Tips for U.S. Citizens Living Abroad